Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 variable_name – represented as lowercase with underscores
 ## **Folder Setup**
 *ss of folder setup*
+## **Main Menu**
+The main menu will be there to greet the player once they open the game and allow them to choose what they would like to do

+These will be in the form of buttons that the user can click on.
 # Actual Coding
 ## UI Design
 ## Player Design